 Free and fun come together in Fort Worth to give visitors a great time without breaking the bank.
-We've gathered a list of the top 10 FREE things to do in Fort Worth.
+We've gathered a list of the top FREE things to do in Fort Worth.

-3. The Bureau of Engraving and Printing is one of the only two printing facilities in the nation.
-Visitors are able to see American money printed at the place where over half of the nation's currency is ordered.
-With a suspended walkway, visitors literally walk above billions of dollars.
-Free tours are conducted Tuesday - Friday, 8:30AM to 4:30PM.
+The Bureau of Engraving and Printing aka The Money Factory is one of only two printing facilities in the nation.
+With a suspended walkway, visitors can literally walk above billions of dollars.
+See American money being printed on free tours Tuesday - Friday, 8:30 a.m. to 4:30 p.m.

 Explore nature by foot or bike without spending a dime.
 Fort Worth's Trinity Trails system boasts 100+ miles of uninterrupted trails that connect 31 neighborhoods and 21 parks.
 Airfield Falls Trailhead & Conservation Park, Marion Sansom Park, Trinity Park, Marine Creek Lake & Trails and Eagle Mountain Lake & Park are great spots to start.
 Rental options: Fort Worth B-cycle and Backwoods Paddlesports.